 The Humanity House is a museum that lets you experience what it’s like to live through a disaster or conflict and explores related themes in temporary exhibitions.
 The Humanity House also provides a platform, a place of encounter for people, organisations and agencies that deal with humanitarian themes.
 Moreover, our education programmes explain global problems to children and young adults.
-The Humanity House organises these activities with its seven staff members and museum team with eleven employees, and in collaboration with various partners.
+The Humanity House organises these activities with its twelve staff members and museum team with fourteen employees, and in collaboration with various partners.

 What is our mission?

 The Humanity House raises discussion about humanitarian themes to enhance understanding, inspiring people to contribute positively to a life in peace and freedom for everybody

 A life of peace and freedom is uncertain for many people.
 Humanitarian themes such as equal rights, a secure supply of food, freedom of speech and migration are important issues all over the world.
 Disasters and conflicts are a daily occurrence.
 The Humanity House makes people aware of the impact of humanitarian themes that dominate the lives of many millions of people every day.
 By discussing situations from a human point of view, we raise people’s understanding of issues that are often unimaginable, complex and urgent.
 By sharing stories, we bring situations far away closer to us.
 We do this through images, engagement, debate, music and discussion from the perspectives of various participants, from journalist to victim and from relief organisation to soldier.